Similes for Confident with Explanation and Examples

 Examples:

-1. She danced as confident as a performer under the spotlight, and the audience cheered.
+1. She danced as confidently as a performer under the spotlight, and the audience cheered.

-2. He spoke as confident as a stage performer, although the hall was full.
+2. He spoke as confidently as a stage performer, although the hall was full.

-3. She smiled as confident as someone born for the spotlight, yet stayed graceful.
+3. She smiled as confidently as someone born for the spotlight, yet stayed graceful.

-4. He answered as confident as an actor on stage, so the crowd applauded.
+4. He answered as confidently as an actor on stage, so the crowd applauded.

 5. She walked forward as confident as a performer ready to shine, and she felt proud.